ocadotechnology/aimmo/docs/usage.md

 The game should now be set up to run locally (If you ran the setup script, it will have done these next steps for you).
 If you wish to be able to run the project with [Kubernetes](https://kubernetes.io/) and containers, follow these next steps:

-* Ensure you have VT-x/AMD-v virtualisation available and enabled.
-If not already installed follow the [Virtualbox installation instructions](https://www.virtualbox.org/wiki/Downloads).
+* If not already installed follow the [Virtualbox installation instructions](https://www.virtualbox.org/wiki/Downloads).
 * Install [Snap](https://snapcraft.io/)) using `sudo apt install snapd`.
 * Now run `sudo snap install kubectl --classic` to install kubectl ([Kubernetes](https://kubernetes.io/)).
-* To install [Docker](https://www.docker.com/), either use `sudo apt-get install docker-ce` to install a fixed version of the latest release, or follow the Ubuntu install instructions on the [Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository)
+* To install [Docker](https://www.docker.com/), either use `sudo apt-get install docker-ce` to install a fixed version of the latest release, or follow the Ubuntu install instructions on the [Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository).
 * Alter your `/etc/hosts` file by adding the following line to the end of the file: `192.168.99.100 local.aimmo.codeforlife.education`.
 You may need to use sudo for this step as the file is protected.
+* Get the latest Unity bundle release from the [aimmo-unity](https://github.com/ocadotechnology/aimmo-unity) repo.

 #### To run AI:MMO:

 * Ensure you are inside the python virtualenv, `pipenv shell`.
-* To run **locally**, use: `python run.py`
+* To run **locally**, use: `python run.py`.
 * If you want to run the project with [Kubernetes](https://kubernetes.io/), first run: `minikube start`.
 * Now use `python run.py -k` to run the project using the Kubernetes cluster.